AnaBondiguel/Project-Prioritization-Client-2/README.md

 - We need to add manager status selection for our users in the sign up page.

-- We should to allow users to edit their manager/employee status in their profile page.
+- We can build admin account to allow managers to edit their manager/employee status and delete submitted tickets in the future.

 - We should enable managers to edit their feedback.

-- We should enable users to view their manager's feedback.

 We will work on these features after we submit our assignment.